OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 <figure>
     <img src="/assets/img/tesla_bP_coeff.png" width="70%" class="center"
          alt="Elephant at sunset">
-    <figcaption class="center">Fig. 4: A summary of the correlations values found over the investigated time
+    <figcaption class="center">Fig. 10: The posterior distribution for the positive sentiment signal correlation coefficient.
     period
     </figcaption>
 </figure>

-This figure shows the medeian values as well as the 68%, and 95% confidence intervals.
+Fig. 10 shows the median value for $$\beta_P$$ of the model as well as the 68%, and 96% confidence intervals.
-These confidence intervals demonstrate the advantage of using the Bayesian linear regression.
+These confidence intervals demonstrate the advantage of using the Bayesian linear regression to quantify uncertainty.

-From this plot we see that the mean value of the fit is a positive value that excludes zero at the 68% confidence level, but clearly we don't have enough statistical power to exclude 0 at the 95% confidence level.
+From this plot we see that the mean value of the fit is a positive value that excludes zero at the 68% confidence level, but clearly from our small data set we don't have enough statistical power to exclude 0 at the 96% confidence level.

 Next, we would like to calculate the posterior distributions of the correlation coefficients between the sentiment signals and the returns of the stock.